BobHerold/RobertHeroldportfolio/README.md

  2.  **Desktop**

-       * Chrome, Internet Edge & Mozilla Firefox browsers; all pages, links on those pages, and footer icon links perform well on all viewport sizes.
+       * Google Chrome, Internet Edge & Mozilla Firefox browsers; all pages, links on those pages, and footer icon links perform well on all viewport sizes.
 Developer tools were also used on all browsers for the various viewport sizes.

  3.  **Mobile**